-After the American Civil War in the eighteen-sixties, America experienced a golden age of fraternal order growth.
+After the American Civil War in the 1860s, America experienced a golden age of fraternal order growth.
 The effects of the fraternal organizations on the development of government and society were profound.
 They brought together a broad range of classes under each fraternal banner.
 Fraternal orders also provided a very important haven for the average workman, and they brought organization to various political objectives.

 The Independent Order of Odd Fellows (or “IOOF”), the Quality Rebekah Lodge, and the Magnolia Lodge were just a few of the fraternal societies that thrived in Marceline in the early 1900s.